chandler-scott/iov-sim/doc/manual/manual.md

-# iov-sim {#manual}
+# IoV Federated Learning {#manual}

 [TOC]

-Welcome to the iov-sim user manual.
+Welcome to the IoV Federated Learning user manual.
-This page is the starting point for additional documentation of the iov-sim project.
+This page is the starting point for additional documentation of the IoV Federated Learning project.